lexibank/tlopo/out/vol3/chapter8.md

 _Commersonia bartramia_ grows fast and, if the light allows it, straight, and is thus a valued timber in the Bismarcks and the Solomons, as it provides numerous rafters.
 The wood is lightweight, tough, cardboard-like and termite-proof.
 However, the Kwara'ae regard it as good only for building cookhouses.
 On New Britain and in the Solomons it is regarded as good firewood.
 In both the Bismarcks and the Solomons the bast (inner bark fibre) is an important source of cordage, used to make fishing lines, nets and baskets, and among the Nakanai the bast is beaten into masks ([Floyd 1954](../sources/Floyd1954), [Powell 1976](../sources/Powell1976), [Peekel 1984](../sources/Peekel1984): 371, [Henderson & Hancock 1988](../sources/HendersonandHancock1988): 194, [Kwa'ioloa & Burt 2001](../sources/KwaioloaandBurt2001): 160).

 The POc term for _Commersonia bartramia_ was _&ast;jamaR_.
 The Mwotlap, Mota and Vera'a reflexes include a reflex of the prefix _&ast;mala-_ 'like'.
-One would thus expect them to denote a plant that resembled C. bertramia, but they apparently denote C. bertramia itself ([ch.2, §7.1.4](../contributions/3-2#s-7-1-4)).
+One would thus expect them to denote a plant that resembled _Commersonia bartramia_, but they apparently denote _Commersonia bartramia_ itself ([ch.2, §7.1.4](../contributions/3-2#s-7-1-4)).

 <a id="fig-3-8_1"> </a>